Vinton Memorial Airport awarded $30,000 through CARES Act

 Ward and Joe Roenfeldt, Clapsaddle-Garbers Associates, Inc., explained that the funds were not something that the city had applied for.
 “This is part of the $2 trillion grant from the government for the airport to use for the operation of the facility,” Roenfeldt said.
 Clapsaddle-Garbers acts as the city’s engineer for airport projects.

-"Can we use ask them (the airport commission) to earmark for some of projects," Tami Stark, city council member, asked the pair.
+“Can we ask them (the airport commission) to earmark for some of the projects,” Tami Stark, city council member, asked the pair.

 Roenfeldt confirmed that yes, “if the City wishes, you can save the money to use on a project later.”